Abelink23/pyIACOB/README.md

 - reduction.py contains functions to perform the reduction of the spectra, including the data extraction, normalization, and formatting to match the IACOB database format.

-- spec.py contains functions that manipulate an input spectrum and plot it.
+- spec.py contains functions that manipulate an input spectrum (in FITS or ASCII format), plot it, make different measurements, and eventually export the new spectrum into a file.

 - rv.py contains functions to calculate the radial velocity offset via cross-correlation or via input list of lines.
 It also allows to create RV curves.